ibm-cloud-docs/containers/lb.md

 * Ensure you have the [**Writer** or **Manager** {{site.data.keyword.cloud_notm}} IAM service access role](/docs/containers?topic=containers-iam-platform-access-roles) for the `default` namespace.
 * Ensure you have the required number of worker nodes:
     * Classic clusters: If you restrict network traffic to edge worker nodes, ensure that at least two [edge worker nodes](/docs/containers?topic=containers-edge#edge) are enabled in each zone so that NLBs deploy uniformly.
-    * Gateway-enabled classic clusters: Ensure that at least two gateway worker nodes in the `gateway` worker pool are enabled in each zone so that NLBs deploy uniformly.
 * When cluster nodes are reloaded or when a cluster master update includes a new `keepalived` image,  the load balancer virtual IP is moved to the network interface of a new node.
 When this occurs, any long-lasting connections to your load balancer must be re-established.
 Consider including retry logic in your application so that attempts to re-establish the connection are made quickly.

 To set up an NLB 1.0 service in a multizone cluster: